Hiking Nevada’s County High Points

 Esmeralda County—Boundary Peak

-The correct round trip gain for this hike is
+The correct round trip gain for the hike from Queen Canyon Saddle

 Trail Peak is sometimes referred to as “Trail Canyon Saddle